natefessel/cis530project/Milestone 3/baseline.md

 Below, we see from the sample output that the output we can produce, while being non sensical in many parts, does contain many decent bigrams and trigrams of text.
 The accepted review output does capture well the adjective-laden nature of the wine reviews, but in almost all cases is several edits away from being proper english.

+In terms of a technical evaluation of our generator's performance, we would want to see our generator produce samples which are classified as real as much as possible; as we cannot currently back propogate error to improve the generator, however, we cannot use this evaluation metric at this time.
+Our test data is in some sense trying to generate output as well as possible, so below we have our "test output".
 Sample of output review chunks which beat our discriminator and were accepted as "real" reviews:

 'a lasting finish even should vineyard not crisp and sound over mouth fleshy for and elegantly',